Photographer

 Regardless, once you’re connected, the app will then let you send some or all of your photos from your camera to your device.
 Unless you’ve got many hundreds of them to move across, the copying usually finishes in a minute or two.

 If your camera supports it, this is a simple way of keeping on top of your photo backups.
-Since it takes so little effort, it’s easy to do before bed each night or when you’re about to head out in the morning.
+I’d suggest doing it before bed each night rather than when you’re just about to head out in the morning: if you’ve got a lot of photos, it can take a while to copy them all across.

 Back Up From Your SD Card